caloni/journal/journal.md

 # The AWK Programming Language (Alfred Aho)
 2024-09-14 books computer quotes

 Acabei de ler o The Awk Programming Language.
 Livraço.
 Impressionante a qualidade de escrita dos autores da época. É uma carta aberta de programadores para programadores.
+Seguem recortes que fiz durante a leitura.

 Awk is useful for creating small tools and personal scripts that help you to automate repetitive tasks or to deal with some weirdly specific computation that you care about but no one else does.